pintergreg/r-blog/_posts/2017-04-20-leaflet-choropleth.md

 ---

 [Leaflet](http://leafletjs.com/) is an "an open-source JavaScript library for mobile-friendly interactive maps", that can [plot GeoJSONs](http://leafletjs.com/examples/geojson/) onto an OSM map.
-Of course using this for creating choropleths is also [possible](http://leafletjs.com/examples/choropleth/), but I lack the automatic value scaling.
-I was not the only one, so a [very nice extension was created](https://github.com/timwis/leaflet-choropleth) for the task, called.
+Of course using this for creating choropleth is also [possible](http://leafletjs.com/examples/choropleth/), but I lack the automatic value scaling.
+I was not the only one, so a [very nice extension was created](https://github.com/timwis/leaflet-choropleth) for the task.

 It has a [basic example](https://github.com/timwis/leaflet-choropleth/blob/gh-pages/examples/basic/demo.js), [one for legends](https://github.com/timwis/leaflet-choropleth/blob/gh-pages/examples/legend/demo.js) and [another one for data merging](https://github.com/timwis/leaflet-choropleth/blob/gh-pages/examples/fetch_join/demo.js), but I put this together.